 Fixing the Budget Process with Biennial Budgeting

 Congress needs to change the way it does business so that we can make the tough decisions that will be required to balance the federal budget.
-Senator Shaheen joined Senator Johnny Isakson (R-GA) in proposing bipartisan legislation to convert the dysfunctional annual budget process to a more thoughtful, two-year process that would allow Congress to conduct greater oversight.
+Senator Shaheen historically co-led bipartisan legislation to convert the dysfunctional annual budget process to a more thoughtful, two-year process that would allow Congress to conduct greater oversight.
 The Biennial Budgeting and Appropriations Act would also make federal agencies more efficient by allowing them to devote less time to the budget process and more time to achieving their missions.
 Senator Shaheen has seen the benefits of biennial budgeting firsthand, producing a balanced budget in each of her three terms as Governor.
-Senator Shaheen saw this work well in New Hampshire and she would like to bring this to Washington.
+Senator Shaheen saw this work well in New Hampshire and she is working to bring this to Washington.